 The students were provided with food, health and physical education to prevent or mitigate obesity/overweight.
-Apart from this, the students were also provided with nutrition, hygiene, food and agriculture and reproductive health education.
-A handwashing with soap complementary program was provided to the recipients.
+Apart from this, the program was nationally required to provide students with nutrition, hygiene, food and agriculture, and reproductive health education.
+Handwashing with soap was a complementary program provided to recipients.